University of Michigan: a Top-Ranked School of Information

 Dual Degree Programs

 The University of Michigan has developed six different programs that grant dual degrees in conjunction with the Master of Science in Information.
-The MSI can be paired with an MBA from the Ross School of Business, an MPP from the Ford School of Public Policy, a JD from the Law School, an MSW from the School of Social Work, or an MSN from the School of Nursing.
+The MSI can be paired with an MBA from the Ross School of Business, an MPP from the Ford School of Public Policy, a JD from the Law School, an MSW from the School of Social Work or an MD from the Medical School.
 Degree requirements and length of study vary according to each dual degree program's requirements.
-When students pursue degrees combined with Master of Science in Information degrees, the total number of credits required is less than the requirements for each degree if earned separately.
+When students pursue degrees combined with a Master of Science in Information degrees, the total number of credits required is less than the requirements for each degree if earned separately.

 Alumni from the University of Michigan School of Information are leaders and experts in the field and in their communities.
-Recent graduates of the School of Information work for top organizations including Google, Facebook, the Federal Trade Commission, the Library of Congress, and Microsoft Corporation.
+Recent graduates of the School of Information work for top organizations including Google, Facebook, Ford, Disney, Kaiser Permanente, Amazon, Dell, the Library of Congress and Microsoft.
 Between 97-100% of new alumni have found employment or are pursuing additional education within one year of graduation.

 Cultural and Recreational Opportunities in Ann Arbor